-Third, DON’T sign anything that hasn’t been reviewed and explained to you — in a way you can understand — by an experienced music lawyer, not a real estate lawyer or a traffic accident lawyer or an insurance lawyer or someone in law school or a “friend”, none of whom (no fault of theirs) will be able to understand a record contract.
+Third, DON’T sign anything that hasn’t been reviewed and explained to you — in a way you can understand — by an experienced music lawyer, not a real estate lawyer, a traffic accident lawyer, an insurance lawyer, or someone in law school, or a “friend”, none of whom (no fault of theirs) will be able to understand a record contract.
 We are talking about years of your career here.
 They may be the best years you’ll have as a musician.
 So don’t be casual about your record deal.
 Treat it as seriously as you would choosing someone to marry or a college to attend.

 Finally, DON’T BE DISCOURAGED.
 A lot of great artists have had a number of bad experiences and setbacks before they succeed.
 The only time you can truly fail is the time you decide not to keep trying.

 Thank you, Barry, for speaking with us today.
 You have provided us with an excellent overview of what a recording artist should do when they have been offered a record deal.